 Mission is a very small city located in the state of South Dakota.
 With a population of 1,142 people and just one neighborhood, Mission is the 90th largest community in South Dakota.

-Unlike some cities, Mission isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mission are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mission is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mission is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Mission who work in maintenance occupations (10.80%), office and administrative support (9.94%), and management occupations (9.66%).

 Overall, Mission’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.